Charged particle motion and radiation in strong electromagnetic fields: Introduction

 The parameter $a_0$ also functions as a measure of the multiphoton, or nonlinear, nature of the electromagnetic interaction.
 Consider the motion of an electron, driven by a circularly polarized EM wave, in its average rest frame: in this frame, the electron performs circular motion with radius $r'$, angular frequency $\omega' = 1/r'$ and constant Lorentz factor $\gamma' = \sqrt{1 + a_0^2}$, emitting radiation with a characteristic frequency of $\omega_c' = \gamma'^3 / r'$.
 The effective harmonic order, which indicates how many photons are absorbed, $n = \omega_c' / \omega' \simeq a_0^3$.
 From the quantum perspective, \cref{eq:a0} compares the work done by the electromagnetic wave over a Compton length, $e E_0 \lc$, to the energy of a photon of that wave, $\hbar\omega_0$; if $a_0 \gg 1$, the interaction is unavoidably nonlinear in the number of participating photons.

 An alternative interpretation relates $a_0$ to the \emph{Keldysh parameter} $\gamma_K = \omega_0 \sqrt{2 m V_0} / (e E_0)$, which characterizes the ionization of an atomic electron with binding energy $V_0$ by an electromagnetic wave with amplitude $E_0$ and frequency $\omega_0$~\cite{keldysh.jetp.1965,popov.pu.2004}.
-If $\gamma_K \ll 1$, the tunnelling regime, the ionization occurs on a time scale much shorter than the period of the wave and the electron tunnels through the potential barrier; if $\gamma_K \gg 1$, the multiphoton regime, simultaneous absorption of several photons promotes the electron to the continuum.
-The laser strength parameter $a_0$ is equivalent to $1/\gamma_K$ for $V_0 \simeq m c^2$; thus we identify $a_0 \gg 1$ as the tunnelling regime for strong-field QED processes~\cite{dipiazza.rmp.2012}, such as electron-positron pair creation~\cite{reiss.jmp.1962}.
+If $\gamma_K \ll 1$, the {tunneling} regime, the ionization occurs on a time scale much shorter than the period of the wave and the electron tunnels through the potential barrier; if $\gamma_K \gg 1$, the multiphoton regime, simultaneous absorption of several photons promotes the electron to the continuum.
+The laser strength parameter $a_0$ is equivalent to $1/\gamma_K$ for $V_0 \simeq m c^2$; thus we identify $a_0 \gg 1$ as the {tunneling} regime for SFQED processes~\cite{dipiazza.rmp.2012}, such as electron-positron pair creation~\cite{reiss.jmp.1962}.
 Finally, we note that a `critical' normalized vector potential $a_0$ may be defined by setting $E_0 = \Ecrit$ in \cref{eq:a0}:

-This is equivalent to $\acrit \approx 4.1 \times 10^5 \lambda~[\micron]$.
+This is equivalent to $\acrit \approx 4.1 \times 10^5 \lambda^{-1}~[\micron]$.